“Better than a thousand hollow words is the word that brings peace.”- Gautam Buddha

 Read on to know in brief about Sanchi Stupa and get better insights into the renowned architecture of India.

 - Sanchi Stupa History

 - Sanchi Stupa Architecture

 - Interesting Facts about Sanchi Stupa

 The foundation stone of Shanti Stupa was laid by one of the greatest emperors of India, Ashoka, the instigator of the Maurya dynasty.
 He commissioned the inception of Stupas to redistribute the mortal remains of Lord Buddha in the third century BCE.
 This huge hemispherical dome is 54 ft. high, comprising of a central chamber where the relics of Buddha have been placed.

 The hemispherical edifice of present-day Sanchi Stupa is double in diameter.
 The wife of Ashoka, Queen Devi and their daughter Vidisha supervised the construction of this monument.
 A sandstone pillar that has the inscriptions of Schism Edict by Ashoka along with ornated spiral Brahmi characters resembling conch shells referred to ‘Shankhalipi’ was also established in the site.
-The lower portion of the Sanchi Stupa is still grounded, whereas, the upper portions are kept under a canopy called Chattra.
+The lower portion of the Sanchi Stupa architecture is still grounded, whereas, the upper portions are kept under a canopy called Chattra.